Talia in the Kitchen

-Talia in the Kitchen is an American telenovela-formatted teen sitcom that premiered on Nickelodeon on July 6, 2015.
+Talia in the Kitchen is an American telenovela-formatted teen sitcom that premiered on Nickelodeon on July 6, 2015 and ended on December 23, 2015.
 It was an adaptation of the Nickelodeon Latin American telenovela, Toni, la Chef, and was created by Mariela Romero & Catharina Ledeboer, the same writers who made Every Witch Way & WITS Academy.

 On March 4, 2015, Nickelodeon ordered 40 episodes for the series, all the episodes making up the first season.
 The season premiered on July 6, 2015, and continued on November 30, 2015.
 Before the next set of episodes, a sneak peek of the set aired on November 25, 2015.
 A majority of the episodes aired in July and December 2015.
 Very few episodes were shown in-between those months.
 On January 12, 2016, it was confirmed that the show was cancelled.

 Plot

 14-year-old Talia Parra has her passion for cooking take flight when she and her younger sister visit their grandmother in Miami for the summer and later move in with her.
 With help from her new friends and her late father's magical spices, Talia revives business in her family restaurant by cooking truly life-changing meals that are just what each customer needs.